coinpride/CryptoList/README.md

 * [CoinPop.me](https://coinpop.me/) - Create shareable page for all your cryptocurrency donation addresses.
 * [If You Had Bought Crypto](https://ifyouhadboughtcrypto.com) - How rich would you be if you had invested in your favourite Cryptocurrency?
 * [Vaulty.io](https://vaulty.io) - Accept any cryptocurrency for your website, blog, or for general personal use with just one link.
-* [Ropsten Ethereum Faucet](https://faucet.bitfwd.xyz/) - Instantly Get Ropsten Ethereum To Experiment On Test Net.
 * [Bitcoin Flip Trading simulator](http://financeillustrated.com/go/bitcoinflip/) - 101% realistic and fun crypto trading Simulator for Beginners!
 * [QWallet](http://qwallet.io/) - Search & view the value of any Ethereum wallet, create your own token portfolio.
 # Video
 ## YouTube Channels